History of the People's Liberation Army: 1990s

 Observing the 1990-1991 Gulf War, Chinese strategists concluded that the conflict demonstrated that advances in military technology had shifted the focus of war from occupying territory or annihilating an opposing force to destruction of an enemy's "comprehensive power".
 In January 1993, the PLA revised its Military Strategic Guideline to focus on "local wars under high-tech conditions" and "strategic deterrence" to prevent the outbreak of war.

+In 1992, Yang Shangkun and Yang Baibing called for the PLA to support to protect Deng's reforms by safeguarding him on his southern tour.
+In doing so, they acted without approval from the Party Central or Jiang Zemin, who was the head of the CMC.
+Some viewed the Yang brothers as overstepping civilian/military boundaries, and this contributed to their removal from power over the military.

 China–Vietnam relations normalized in the early 1990s and in 1993 the PLA began large-scale demining campaigns at the border.

 During the 1999 NATO bombing of Yugoslavia, the United States bombed the Chinese embassy in Belgrade.
 Believing that the bombing was intentional, Chinese leadership worried that China was significantly lacking in leverage against the United States.
 In an emergency Politburo meeting on 8 May 1999, Jiang Zemin instructed the CMC to strengthen the PLA to prevent future attacks on Chinese interests.
 Among the measures China took to close its lack in leverage with the United States were efforts to develop precision missiles and accelerating plans to expand conventional missile forces.
 China increased military funding, including to speed up the weapons development program Project 995.